CloudBoost/developers/tutorials/en/offlinesync/localstore.md

 **Note :** obj.saveEventually() also pins the object to the local store.

-###Disable sync for an object.
+#Disable Sync

-Disabling the sync would not save the object when your app is connected to the internet.
+Disabling the sync would dequeue the object from saving.
+If you've queued the object with save eventually and want to undo or dequeue it.
+You can use disable sync.

 ==JavaScript==
 <span class="js-lines" data-query="disableSync">